usatales.com

 On the street, this house is very imposing, with dark paneling and a few furnishings inside, as well as original lighting.
 The house’s two levels are visible, as well as the gift shop in the basement.

-2. Castles in Texas– Shelby County Courthouse Castle
+2. Shelby County Courthouse Castle

 The Shelby County Courthouse is the United States’ only remaining Irish castle-style courthouse.
 The county capital, designed by Irish architect John Joseph Emmett Gibson and completed in 1885, is a National Register Property.
-The turrets, towers, and a frame cupola were inspired by castles in Gibson’s native Ireland.
+The turrets, towers, and frame cupola were inspired by castles in Gibson’s native Ireland.

 While the majority of the county’s work is conducted at a more contemporary courthouse, the old courthouse houses the Shelby County Veterans Office and is open to the public for visits.